-The Company monitors its long-lived assets for indicators of impairment.
+The Company reviews its long-lived assets for indicators of impairment annually, as of November 30, and whenever events or changes in circumstances indicate that the carrying value of an asset may not be recoverable.
 If such indicators are present, the Company assesses the recoverability of affected assets by determining whether the carrying value of such assets is less than the sum of the undiscounted future cash flows of the assets.
 If such assets are found not to be recoverable, the Company measures the amount of such impairment by comparing the carrying value of the assets to the fair value of the assets, with the fair value generally determined based on the present value of the expected future cash flows associated with the assets.

-The Company believes no impairment of long-lived assets existed as of December 31, 2022 or December 31, 2021.
+The Company did not record any impairment charges relating to its long-lived assets for the years ended December 31, 2023, 2022 or 2021